Update

 To remove a key-value pair entirely, use

-:papis update --drop tags
+--drop:papis update --drop tags

-This removes the all tags.
+This removes all tags.

 There is also a convenience option

-if you want to rename a list item.
-It’s equivalent to doing--remove
+--renameif you want to rename a list item.
+It’s equivalent to doing--removeand--appendsequentially:papis update --rename tags physics philosophy

 This renames the tag ‘physics’ to ‘philosophy’.
 Note that this option being a combination of

-, it will append the desired values even if the value to be removed didn’t exist.
+--removeand--append, it will append the desired values even if the value to be removed didn’t exist.
 Thus, the above command will add the tag “philosophy” even if the tag “physics” didn’t exist before the operation.As an advanced feature,

-also supports the parsing of python expressions (such as lists or dictionaries).
+papis updatealso supports the parsing of python expressions (such as lists or dictionaries).
 This can be used as follows:papis update --set author_list "[{'family': 'Einstein', 'given': 'Albert'}]"

 Because the above string is a valid python expression,

-is updated to a set that contains a dictionary.
+author_listis updated to a set that contains a dictionary.

-Command-line Interface
+Command-line interface

-Update document metadata
+Update document metadata.

 papis update [OPTIONS] [QUERY]